Freemantle leads Xavier against Wake Forest after 21-point game - WTOP News

 Cincinnati; Saturday, 12 p.m.
 EST

-BOTTOM LINE: Xavier takes on Wake Forest after Zach Freemantle scored 21 points in Xavier’s 94-57 win over the Jackson State Tigers.
+BOTTOM LINE: Xavier takes on Wake Forest after Zach Freemantle scored 21 points in Xavier’s 94-57 victory over the Jackson State Tigers.

+Xavier finished 11-7 at home a season ago while going 16-18 overall.
+The Musketeers averaged 16.2 assists per game on 27.1 made field goals last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.